 Everglades Palm / Paurotis Palm

 Acoelorrhaphe wrightii, commonly known as the Everglades Palm or the Paurotis Palm, is tall with a shaggy trunk and has leaves that have sharp teeth.
 It is a rare palm species native to Florida.
 The Everglades can grow up to 30 feet high, and the crest can spread up to 20 feet cross.
 The tree cannot stand cold temperatures, it is perennial, and it flowers during spring and summer.
+It is only found in South Florida.

 Florida Silver Palm

 The scientific name for this palm tree is coccothrinax argentata.
 This species is a fan palm that grows slowly to about 6-20 feet tall.
 The leaves are dark-blue above and silver below, earning the tree its name silver palm.
+The Florida Silver Palm prefers to live in rocky environments.

 Rhapidophyllum hystrix, commonly known as the Needle Palm, can withstand short periods of cold temperatures and it can grow in areas with warm temperate climate.
 This palm tree mostly appears as a shrub with several stems emerging from a single base and growing slowly.
+The Needle Palm can be found throughout the entire state of Florida, and even lives north of the state.

 Florida Royal Palm

 Sabal palmetto, commonly known as the Cabbage Palm, grows up to 65 feet tall.
 The leaves are bluish to olive green, and the stems have tiny teeth.
 This species can withstand some cold temperatures and drought.
 The cabbage palm is Florida's official state tree.
+The cabbage palm is well-known for its adaptability and is considered to be an easy tree to take care of.

 Commonly known as the Dwarf Palmetto, Sabal minor is a fan-shaped shrub that grows to 5-10 feet tall.
 The tree does not have a stem, and the leaves emerge from an underground stock.
 This species can withstand cold and frost.